CristianLara/Ax/docs/installation.md

 ### Installing via pip

 You need Python 3.10 or later to run Ax.
-We recommend installing Ax via pip, even if using a Conda environment.
+We recommend installing Ax via `pip`, even if using a Conda environment.

 ```shell
 conda install pytorch torchvision -c pytorch  # OSX only (details below)